Lab Members

 Postdoctoral Fellow

-Aaron Schwartz-Duval is a T32 Cancer Nanotechnology Postdoctoral Fellow in the Imaging Physics Department at University of Texas MD Anderson Cancer Center.
+He is currently a T32 Cancer Nanotechnology Postdoctoral Fellow in Imaging Physics at MD Anderson Cancer Center.
+His research interests primarily revolve around integrating polymeric nanoparticles and machine learning in cancer treatment.

 BOND Lab Alumni - Graduate Students